scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}

-This section examines several possible approaches that could be taken by an "ordinary" non-core adversary to manipulate the beaconing process in the SCION Control Plane.
+This section examines several possible approaches that could be taken by an "ordinary" non-core adversary to manipulate the beaconing process in the Control Plane.
 For each case it shows to what extent SCION's design can prevent the corresponding attack or help mitigate it.

 ### Path Hijacking through Interposition {#path-hijack}